-- 3.3.33 Where supervisory approval for the base currency approach has been granted for delta risks, foreign exchange curvature risks shall also be calculated relative to a base currency instead of HKD, and then converted to the capital charge in HKD using the spot HKD / base currency exchange rate. - 3.3.34 An AI using the FX base currency approach should also be able to calculate its regulatory capital charge for FX risk relative to HKD at the demand of the HKMA. - 3.3.35 No distinction is required between onshore and offshore variants of a currency for all foreign exchange delta, vega and curvature risk factors.
+- 3.3.31 The foreign exchange vega risk factors are the implied volatilities of options that reference exchange rates between currency pairs; further defined along the maturity of the option.
+The implied volatility of the option as mapped to one or several of the following maturity tenors: 0.5 years, 1 year, 3 years, 5 years and 10 years. - 3.3.32 The foreign exchange curvature risk factors are all the exchange rates between the currency in which an instrument is denominated and the reporting currency (i.e. HKD).
+For transactions that reference an exchange rate between a pair of non-reporting currencies, the FX risk factors are all the exchange rates between (i) HKD and (ii) both the currency in which an instrument is denominated and any other currencies referenced by the instrument. - 3.3.33 Where supervisory approval for the base currency approach has been granted for delta risks, foreign exchange curvature risks shall also be calculated relative to a base currency instead of HKD, and then converted to the capital charge in HKD using the spot HKD / base currency exchange rate. - 3.3.34 An Al using the FX base currency approach should also be able to calculate its regulatory capital charge for FX risk relative to HKD at the demand of the HKMA. - 3.3.35 No distinction is required between onshore and offshore variants of a currency for all foreign exchange delta, vega and curvature risk factors.